DEGIRO Fees Explained

 Bid-ask spread

-Every ETF trade has an implicit cost not in DEGIRO’s schedule: the spread between the buy (ask) and sell (bid) price.
-For major ETFs on Xetra — IWDA, VWCE — this is typically 0.01–0.05%: negligible.
-For smaller ETFs, less-liquid times of day, or Tradegate-listed positions, it can be meaningfully wider.
-Always check the order book before placing a trade, and use limit orders.
+Every ETF trade has an implicit cost that does not appear on DEGIRO’s fee schedule: the spread between the buy (ask) and sell (bid) price.
+Spreads vary by product, venue and time of day, and are set by the market rather than by DEGIRO.
+Check the order book before placing a trade and use limit orders rather than market orders.

 ETF ongoing charges (TER)

-The Total Expense Ratio (TER) of the ETF itself is not a DEGIRO fee — it is deducted directly from the fund’s NAV. iShares Core MSCI World (IWDA) has a TER of 0.20%; Vanguard FTSE All-World (VWCE) 0.22%.
-Small differences compound significantly over decades.
+The Total Expense Ratio (TER) of the ETF itself is not a DEGIRO fee — it is deducted directly from the fund’s NAV. iShares Core MSCI World (IWDA) has a TER of 0.20%; Vanguard FTSE All-World (VWCE) is 0.14% following Vanguard’s shareholder notice of 21 July 2026, effective 28 July 2026.
+TERs are set by the fund provider, not the broker, and can change — verify the current figure in the fund’s KID before investing.
 See our UCITS vs US ETF total drag study for a full breakdown.

 Withholding tax drag